 Enter the world of Dr. Nona Whitley: a border camp overflowing with refugees from the Rwanda genocide, a place where fear is the daily ration and survival requires an accompli

-When All the Girls Stopped Singing (publication in Fall 2019)
+When All the Girls Stopped Singing (publication when I revise)

 A brief synopsis: When her mother dies, Zora Monroe, a spokeswoman for a human rights organization, uncovers the secret of her adoption.
 The shock of discovery fuels her decision to find blood relatives.
 Her journey to the homeland with a but duplicitous guide named Senoja takes her inside a burgeoning genocide where she must decide the fate of a young girl cousin.

 Cast amid nation-shattering events, When All the Girls Stopped Singing is a deeply personal story of a woman’s struggle to redefine family and to navigate the confounding path of human responsibility.

 Susan received the 2004 Maryland Writers’ Association First Place Prize for Mainstream Fiction for an early version of this second novel.

 Her short stories and essays have been published by World Press Institute Online, Wild Child Magazine, Pictures and Stories, MS magazine, and Global Women Magazine as well as included in several anthologies.